 A student will add, drop or withdraw from their courses via Banner Web.
-Official registration-related dates are listed on the Academic Calendar.
-Undergraduate residential programs require a registration pin provided by the academic advisor.
+Official registration-related dates are listed on the Academic Calendar; a student is permitted to register into one academic calendar, e.g. 16-week semester or the 11-week semester but cannot cross register calendars.
+Undergraduate residential programs require permission to register released by the academic advisor.
 When a student enrolled in a residential program is identified as needing additional advising intervention the Center for Academic Success and Achievement may request an advising registration hold.
 The individual imposing the registration hold will notify the student and action to rectify the hold.
 If an account hold or registration hold is not resolved by the end of the Add period, the student cannot enroll.
 For any course registration, course add, drop or withdrawal, refer to the billing policies posted by the Bursar’s Office.

 To receive credit, a student must register for all courses before the last day of the semester or term; otherwise, there is no official record of the course.

 A student can add a course up to six business days from the start of the first day of class.
 For a course offered in a compressed term (i.e. part-of-term, eight-week session, five-week session, etc.) refer to the posted Academic Calendar on the University Website for deadlines to add a course.
 A student may complete an Academic Petition to late add but no later than the last day of the semester or term and with approval from the course instructor, the advisor, the chair or director of the department of the course, and the Dean of the course.

 Course Drop/Course Withdraw